javatask/javatask-articles/clqxy0tty000009jq8idyhfm5.md

 ## Manage your expectations

 Technology is here, but hardware is still evolving.
 Following my tutorials on setting up GenAI locally, you soon feel that some models are "dummer" than ChatGPT 4 (state-of-the-art, closed model).
-They are slower because you may not have the latest and greatest CUDA-enabled GPU.
+They are slower, because you may not have the latest and greatest CUDA-enabled GPU.

-BUT, local LLMs technology is good enough for you to start experimenting with GenAI to get value out of it.
-Remember GenAI is a company-wide initiative, not an IT initiative!
+BUT, local LLMs technology is good enough for you to start experimenting with GenAI.
+Remember GenAI is a company-wide initiative, not only an IT initiative!

 ## Conclusion